Well, the windows & frames have for the time being, Won!

 Made the two light housings.

-I have painted the starboard board green and was going to paint the port side red.
+I have painted the starboard board green and was going to paint the

 Learned something.